2nd Royal Surrey Militia: Ireland and Bordeaux

-Legislation was passed in 1811 permitting English militia regiments to serve in Ireland for two years, and Lord Cranley informed the government that all of the 2nd RLM had volunteered to serve there except one sergeant, one corporal and 80 privates, who were sent to Bristol.
+The Interchange Act 1811 allowed English militia regiments to serve in Ireland (and vice versa) for two years.
+Lord Cranley informed the government that all of the 2nd RLM had volunteered to serve there except one sergeant, one corporal and 80 privates, who were sent to Bristol.
 The regiment 485 strong embarked from Portsmouth on 1 August under the command of Lt-Col Robert Frederick (eldest son of the original second-in-command) and after arrival in Dublin marched to Mullingar.
 The arrival of the militia relieved regiments of the King's German Legion for service in the Peninsular War.

 The militia's duties included sending detachments to assist the revenue and police service.
 By the end of 1812 almost half the regiment was detached to Granard on this duty.
 The regiment continued to provide volunteers to the regulars, about 100 each year, who were replaced by recruits from a militia depot established on the Isle of Wight under the Hon Thomas Cranley Onslow (appointed colonel of the 2nd RLM after the resignation of his father in 1812), though there was criticism of the quality of the recruits received by the regiment.
 In May 1813 the regiment concentrated at Mullingar and marched to Dublin to await passage back to England, embarking on 30 June.
 In England it rejoined the depot and the recruiting parties operating across Surrey.
 The regiment was stationed at Woodbridge, Suffolk, until 4 September, when it moved to Chelmsford Barracks.

 From November 1813 the militia were invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 Ten officers and 158 other ranks (ORs) of the 2nd RSM volunteered for this service, though a number changed their mind and transferred to the regular army instead (mainly to the 51st Foot).
 In the event the regiment supplied a detachment of 114 men for the 2nd Provisional Battalion, while four officers were posted to the 1st Provisional Bn.
 The 2nd Provisional Bn assembled at Chelmsford and marched to Portsmouth where the Militia Brigade was assembling, arriving on 5 March.
 The brigade embarked on 10–11 March 1814 and joined the Earl of Dalhousie's division that had occupied Bordeaux just as the war was ending.
 The brigade did not form part of the Army of Occupation after the abdication of Napoleon and returned to England in June.